emfcamp/Website/templates/about/food.md

 There'll be a shop on site offering a range of camping friendly food and drink, and if you need a larger resupply there's a Tesco in Ledbury, which is a five minute drive away, and easily accessible via the shuttle bus.

 ## Drink
 The bars accept cards, cash, and contactless payments.
-During the event, there will be a page listing the opening hours and what the bar is currently serving.

 You can check the opening hours and see what the bar is currently serving by visiting [bar.emf.camp](https://bar.emf.camp).